bczernecki/thundeR/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/climate)](https://cran.r-project.org/package=climate)
 <!-- badges: end -->

 **`thundeR`** is a freeware R package and collection of functions for rapid computation and visualisation of convective parameters commonly used in the operational prediction of severe convective storms.
-Core algorithm is based on a highly optimized C++ code implemented into R language via RCPP.
-This solution allows to compute over 100 thermodynamic and kinematic parameters in less than 0.02s per profile and process large numerical datasets such as reanalyses or operational NWP models in a reasonable amount of time.
+Core algorithm is based on C++ code implemented into R language via RCPP.
+This solution allows to compute over 100 thermodynamic and kinematic parameters in less than 0.02s per profile and process large datasets such as reanalyses or operational NWP models in a reasonable amount of time.
 Package has been developed since 2017 by research meteorologists specializing in severe convective storms and is constantly updated with new features.
-Its main purpose is to allow operational meteorologists and researchers for a quick and simple evaluation of convective environments.

 ## Installation